We're proud PCA members so you can be sure all work carried out is the of the highest quality

 We are registered TrustMark contractors giving you reassurance of quality of our service

 Woodworm is a generic term used for the larvae state of a number of different wood-boring beetle species.
-These can cause serious infestations and fatal structural damage for most forms of wood - proving a huge problem for residential properties across the UK.
+Generally, wood-boring beetles lay their eggs during the months of April through to September which can cause serious infestations and fatal structural damage - proving a huge problem for residential properties across the UK.

 With many species of wood-boring beetle, some with uncanny names like the Deathwatch Beetle or House Longhorn beetle, property owners can easily panic.
 It is likely you are dealing with the Common Furniture Beetle as this infests most timbers found in properties in the UK.
 Early identification and gaining a full understanding of the extent of your woodworm issue is key to prevent it from developing into a more serious problem.